State-of-Midway/documentation/docs/index.md

 # Home

 !!! warning
-    This website is still under construction!
-The legality of any currently hosted legislation is not guaranteed.
+    This website is still under construction, the valitity of documents here is not guaranteed

-Welcome to the State of Mayflower legislation site.
-This site's purpose is to host and maintain updates to various levels of legislation within the State of Mayflower:
+Welcome to the State of Midway documentation site.
+Here you will find all documentation related to the State of Midway

-- State
-- County
-- Municipal